 Justinian’s Ascension to The Throne

 Justinian I ascended the throne in 527 and he was quite a powerful ruler.
 He wanted the Roman Empire to gain its former fame and glory back.
-He also wanted to be remembered victorious like the legendary Julius Caesar and Augustus.
+He also wanted to be remembered victorious like the legendary Augustus or Constantine.
 As an Eastern Roman (Byzantine) Emperor, he spent his life conquering Europe again and he became partially successful and took Italy and parts of Spain back.

 Emperor Justinian ruled the empire for 38 years from 527 to 565 and he symbolizes the empire’s strongest era.
 Under his reign, the Eastern Roman Empire reached its widest borders and he built spectacular monuments.
 However, it was not easy for Justinian to earn these achievements.
 Because he was almost killed in a revolt that broke out in the fifth year of his reign.